thuang6/platform-resource-manager/prm/demo_scenarios/README.rst

-5. create/kill the job observe anomaly disappers/appears
+5. Keep creating and killing jobs to observe anomalies.

 .. code-block:: sh